 There’s no point deploying a clever catch phrase if it doesn’t reflect your customer experience.

-In fact, it’s best not to deploy if you can’t fulfill your Promise company wide, from the sales pitch to the final product/service delivery.
+In fact, it’s best not to deploy it if you can’t fulfill your Brand Promise company wide, from the sales pitch to the final product/service delivery.

 What do effective Brand Promises offer that most do not?
 Clear value, thanks to one, two, or all of these traits: